top of page

 Natural Treatment Methods for Candida

 There are a few natural ways to treat candida.
+My number 1 recommendation is to investigate the emotional aspects (detailed at the bottom of this article).

 Detailed here are natural "grandma's recipes" ways I found to be effective with clients.